-Pursuant to RFS's current arrangement with PAS, PAS charges Clients an annual fee of \$75 per registration, payable quarterly, for transaction and custodial costs; provided, PAS may terminate or change such agreement at any time, and Client will be responsible for Brokerage Expenses and Custodial expenses, as described in this Brochure.
-Upon termination of an account, Client may also be charged a termination fee by PAS, which is currently between \$75 - \$100 per account, but may be revised by PAS at any time.
+Pursuant to RFS's current arrangement with PAS (the "PAS Arrangement"), PAS charges Clients an annual fee of \$75 per registration, payable quarterly, for transaction and custodial costs; provided, PAS may terminate or change such agreement at any time, and Client will be responsible for Brokerage Expenses and Custodial Expenses, as described in this Brochure.
+Pershing also charges for paper statements, paper trade confirmations and paper tax documents.
+Upon termination of an account, Client will also be charged a termination fee by PAS, which is currently between \$75 - \$100 per account, but may be revised by PAS at any time.
 RFS receives no compensation from PAS on any fees charged by PAS.